hecksalmonids/geode/README.md

 All crystals include the `Bot::Models` module, which contains the database's model classes.
 To generate a crystal without database model classes, add the option `--without-models`.

+#### Generating a slash command

+To generate a slash command, run `thor geode:generate slash NAME`, with `NAME` being the slash command's name.
+A slash command registration skeleton with the given name will be generated in `app/slash`.
+By default, it will be a global command.
+The `--desc` option can be used to pre-generate a description, and the `--server-id` option can be used to generate a server-specific command.

 #### Generating a model